lhymel9/Indie-Chef/README.md

-# Indie-Chef
+# Indie-Pantry
-A platform that connects freelance cooks and chefs to hungry customers.
+A platform that connects cottage food and pantry chefs to hungry customers.